rolfbecker/EE_3.07_Geodata_WS2020/gdms0000_Final_Assignment/README.md

 Add another field to the DWD stations attribute table with the altitudes sampled from the DTM.
 Compare the original altitudes from the DWD station file to the heights derived from the DTM.
 Where and why are the strongest deviations?

 **Task 4:** Plot the mean annual temperatures versus the DTM heights for the DWD stations in Bavaria.
 Do you find a ways to perform a linear regression to the data with numpy?
-What is the temperature gradient, i.e. slope of regression line in units K/m or °C/m?
+What is the temperature gradient, i.e. the slope of the regression line in units K/m or °C/m?

 ## 2. DWD Precipitation Measurements in Bavaria: Create Movie with QGIS Time Manager